-‘Middle-Earth: Shadow of War’: News, rumors, and everything we know
+Here’s everything we know about ‘Middle-Earth: Shadow of War’

 Story

-At GDC, Monolith showcased Shadow of War with the lengthy gameplay trailer above.
-One of the things we learned from the trailer was the narrative setup, although much of the narrative is still shrouded in mystery.
+Following up on the GDC gameplay trailer at the top of the page, Monolith revealed a bit more about Shadow of War‘s narrative with the above story trailer, although many details are still shrouded in mystery.
 Protagonist Talion will still host Celebrimbor, the elven Wraith that revived him from the dead after Talion and his family were slaughtered by the Black Hand of Sauron.

-Shadow of War kicks off directly after the events of Shadow of Mordor, which saw Talion deciding to forge a new Ring of Power.
-From the trailer, it seems that he followed through, giving him tremendous strength as he eyes taking down Mordor from within with his newly-assembled army.
-Talion seeks to both conquer Sauron’s army and turn them against him.
-From the looks of it, Talion may even square off against Sauron himself and finally avenge his slain family.
+Shadow of War kicks off directly after the events of Shadow of Mordor, which ends with Talion announcing he intends to forge a new Ring of Power.
+From the trailer, it seems he’s followed through on the decision, giving him tremendous strength as he eyes taking down Mordor from within.
+Using the ring, it seems Talion can draw and recruit large swaths of Sauron’s army to fight against him.
+The scope of the conflict has expanded since the last game, as Talion will also be squaring off against the Nazgûl ringwraiths (“all of them,” as Sauron emphasizes), a powerful, dark-haired spider woman, and a giant, armored balrog.
+From the looks of it, he may even square off against Sauron himself and finally avenge his slain family.
+He will also have a host of new allies at his side, including what look to be some humans and elves alongside the hordes of orcs he will be recruiting for the game’s primary loop.

 We’re still a far cry from the events of Lord of the Rings, which take place 60 years later, but Monolith has kept the well-known events of Tolkien s trilogy in mind.